-We will award up to twenty full scholarships to teachers and librarians who wish to attend our annual Seminar.
+We will award up to twelve full scholarships to teachers and librarians who wish to attend our annual Seminar.

 We seek a diverse group of individuals who are making a positive impact upon readers in their communities, and we hope that participation in our literary community will inspire fresh engagement with literature in schools and libraries around the country.

 Scholarship recipients will gain exposure to contemporary authors and texts, expand their professional network of teachers, librarians, and writers, and be inspired to bring new ideas to the institutions and communities they serve.
 Through tours of the Key West Public Library and its archives and visits to historical sites, they will engage with the local resources and history that animate the KWLS mission.